Part I – Attending

 Silent reverberations hang in the air. . .

-The softest of bells rings,
+The softest of bells rings, and rings.

 Part III – The Part That’s Never Gone

 There’s a person inside me who’s always here—

 the thread connecting one moment to the next.